VetoProjects/VetoLC/README.md

 You will notice redundance here, this is because the MOC is dumb and we do not know of any more elegant ways to cope with that.

-Anyway, this will enable Python 2.7 support for you.
-We do not provide any guarantees for Python 3.x just yet.

 **Additional info:**
 Please note that there are actually three ways to compile the project.
 There is an option